JeffCohen/workbook/books/kiei925/4-rails/4-resources/7-redirects.md

 </p>
 ```

-This works, but users might not want this confirmation page.
+This works, but users might not want this extra confirmation page.
 They could
 get tired of having to click another link to get back to their to-do list.

 Instead, we can dispense with the HTML entirely.
-After creating the new item,
+We can use a Ruby function
+to create the new row and then respond with an HTTP status code that instructs
-we can have the browser automatically navigate them back to `/items`.
+the browser to navigate back to `/items`.
 This _redirection_
 is accomplished by moving our Ruby code to the controller:

 ``` ruby